pachyderm/docs-content/latest/build-dags/pipeline-spec/metadata.md

 - Annotations enable you to specify any arbitrary metadata.

 Both parameters require a key-value pair.
-Do not confuse this parameter with `pod_patch`, which adds metadata to the user container of the pipeline pod.
+Do not confuse this parameter with `podPatch`, which adds metadata to the user container of the pipeline pod.
 For more information, see [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and [Kubernetes Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) in the Kubernetes documentation.

 ## When to Use